Model-assisted design of experiments in the presence of network correlated outcomes: Introduction

 \section{Introduction}

-The past decade has witnessed a surge of interest in causal analyses in the context of social networks, social media platforms and online advertising \citep[e.g.,][]{christakis2007spread, aral2009distinguishing, bakshy2011everyone, bakshy2012role, bond201261, gui2015aa, phan2015aa}.
-The challenging aspect of these applications, generally, is the presence of connections, or network data, observed pre-intervention, possibly with uncertainty, and often missing.
-For instance, we might be interested in identifying which users should be offered a social coupon that enables them to play a new online multiplayer game for free, with their Facebook friends.
-Here, the units of analysis are users and the connections are given by the observed friendship links among users on Facebook.
-Or we might be interested in identifying which advertisers should be invited to bid in an auction to place ads on a banner on the CNN front page.
-Here, the units are auctions and a connection amounts to having a number of advertisers participating in a pair of auctions.
+The past decade has witnessed a surge of interest in causal analyses in the context of social networks, social media platforms and online advertising \citep[e.g.,][]{christakis2007spread, aral2009distinguishing, bakshy2011everyone, bakshy2012role, bond201261, kim2015aa, gui2015aa, phan2015aa, cavusoglu2016aa}.
+From a statistical perspective, the challenging aspect of these applications is how to account for the presence of connections, or network data, observed pre-intervention, possibly with uncertainty, and often missing \citep{airoldi2015aa}.